CommanderOutpost/navigate/README.md

-# Navigate
+# navigate

-Navigate is a command-line tool that allows you to search for files and navigate to the chosen path quickly.
+`navigate` is a command-line tool that allows you to search for files and navigate to the chosen path quickly.

 ## Installation